 During the 20th century, life expectancy in the U.S. had a 30-year increase, from 48 years to 77.
 But health doesn’t always come with longevity.
-A team of Chinese scientists reported in Nature, on February 26, that two genetic regulators prevent healthy aging, and targeting them could mitigate age-related deterioration like Alzheimer’s.
+A team of Chinese scientists reported in Nature that two genetic regulators prevent healthy aging, and targeting them could mitigate age-related deterioration like Alzheimer’s.

 “Compared with great progress in understanding the regulation of longevity, little is known on the molecular mechanism underlying age-related behavioral declines,” said the author, Shiqing Cai from the Institute of Neuroscience and State Key Laboratory of Neuroscience at the Chinese Academy of Sciences, via email.
 “We are particularly interested in the topic because extending lifespan and keeping healthy are both important for the elderly.”